 Read Their Personal Stories

-where to buy Ivermectin uk The video details a 911 dispatcher’s guidance talking Alan’s wife, Marilyn, through providing CPR, a Clark police officer’s use of an AED to provide a shock and continue CPR, and Clark paramedics administering a LUCAS device to continue mechanical chest compressions.
+buy priligy in the us The video details a 911 dispatcher’s guidance talking Alan’s wife, Marilyn, through providing CPR, a Clark police officer’s use of an AED to provide a shock and continue CPR, and Clark paramedics administering a LUCAS device to continue mechanical chest compressions.

 “All these systems work together,” Panzirer said.
 “And when they all work together well, there’s a good chance that a person will survive this horrible event.”

 Don Fraser, 78, of Maple Grove, MN, was an avid golfer and vintage car restorer.
 He still is today due to an AED and a quick acting rescuer.
 On an August afternoon last year, Don was playing golf at the Monticello Country Club.
 He had not been feeling well.
 He wasn’t having chest pain and he wasn’t short of breath.
 He had an extremely anxious feeling and just couldn’t settle down.
 He was scared.
 Not knowing what to do, he called his son who called 911.

 Minutes later, Don suddenly stopped talking, became unconscious and turned blue.
 He had stopped breathing.
 A quick thinking rescuer hooked up a nearby AED.
 The rescuer had been AED trained and recognized Don’s life threatening condition.
 Once the AED pads were placed on Don’s chest, the AED analyzed Don’s heart rhythm.
 It was recognized as a lethal arrhythmia and the AED immediately self-charged to shock Don’s heart.